ATLANTA METRO YOUTH FLUTE CHOIR

 This ensemble first began performing as the Atlanta Music Academy Flute Choir in the Fall of 1998.
 When the original Atlanta Music Academy building was sold in 2008 the choir moved to their new home at Chamblee First United Methodist Church and changed their name to the Atlanta Metro Youth Flute Choir in 2009.

 The choir is open by audition to high school students (grades 9 through 12) and college students.
-The 2016-17 membership represents thirteen high schools and one university in the Atlanta metro area.
+The 2017-18 membership represents thirteen high schools in the Atlanta metro area.
 The choir rehearses once a week and presents an average of six performances during the school year.
 In addition to the C flute (concert flute), the range of the choir is expanded to five full octaves with the addition of the piccolo, alto flute and bass flute.